BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 -----------------
 We need to make the following changes in IAM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Add permissions for IAM to 'apiuser01' (up to this point we have only accessed IAM through the AWS Console).
+- Add permissions for IAM (Identity and Access Management) to 'apiuser01' (up to this point we have only accessed IAM through the AWS Console).
-- Add permissions for SSM to 'apiuser01'
+- Add permissions for SSM (Simple Systems Manager) to 'apiuser01'
 - Create a new Role for use later in the exercise.

 Add permissions